Yummy, Yummy Soups, Salads,

 - Pour over casserole and bake for 20 minutes.

 - **Substitute for eggs: 1 c. almond meal, 4T flax seeds

 Enjoy the fresh young delectable wild greens and flowers.

 A few of my favorite Spring salad additions include:

-purslane, lambs quarters, amaranth, dandelion, filaree, sweet cicely, chickweed, fennel shoots, calendula flowers, borage flowes, violet flowers.
+purslane, lambs quarters, amaranth, mint, dandelion, filaree, sweet cicely, chickweed, fennel shoots, calendula flowers, borage flowes, violet flowers.

 Wild Green Dressing

 Put olive oil, lemon juice and garlic in the blender.
 Add sprigs of fresh basil, oregano, thyme, mint, parsley and lots of wild greens of your choice (sheep sorrel, chickweed, miners lettuce, etc) .
 Blend until creamy.

 Steamed Greens w/ Feta